-IST 1433 - Web Development using HTML & CSS
+- IST 1433 Web Development using HTML & CSS - OR any other as approved by the program advisor

 Work-based learning is available as an additional elective based on opportunity and requirements.

 DATABASE ADMINISTRATION TECHNOLOGY

 The Database Administration Technology program is designed to prepare students for entry-level employment in the database administration field.
 This program of study offers training in the design and manipulation of databases using a variety of programming languages, database software, hardware maintenance, and operating system functions.
 Students will set up, administer, and maintain small- and large-scale relational database systems.
 Students have the opportunity to learn in a hands-on environment with a wide variety of classes that will benefit them after completing their degree.
 The program is also privileged to be a Cisco® Networking Academy Program and a CompTIA® Academy.
 The program's website can be found at ciscoserver.eastms.edu.